-Boston, one of the most historic cities of the United States and one of the most popular destinations of the country.
-This city in the heart of Massachusetts has an endless list of family friendly things to do in Boston, historical places to visit, and parks.
+Boston is one of the most historic cities in the United States and one of the most popular destinations in the country.
+This city in the heart of Massachusetts has an endless list of family-friendly things to do in Boston, historical places to visit, and parks.
 A few of the attractions in Boston are free for everyone to enjoy without having to spend a lot of money.
+So if you’re wondering what to do for free in Boston, don’t worry, I listed 8 of the most fun free things to do in the city.

 Recommended Read: Facts About Boston